maxludden/supergene-v2/books/book04/md/chapter-1482.md

 Every one of Han Sen’s attacks was for the future, and this godly sword skill shocked everyone to see.
 After witnessing its capabilities, no one thought a super geno core was too expensive a price to pay.

-“It’s a f*cking bargain.
+“It’s a fucking bargain.
 If I had a super geno core and an affinity for the sword, I’d pay up to learn a sword skill as godly as this.”